mrjohnbeard/F1MatchGame/README.md

 ☐ JavaScript, HTML and CSS were used to in compliance with InternetLaws 2.0, article 4.

-☐ https://mrjohnbeard.github.io/F1MatchGame/ -- Click the start button to begin the timer.
+☐ https://mrjohnbeard.github.io/F1MatchGame/ -- Click the GREEN start button to begin the timer.
 You have 1 minute to match all cards.
 Start by choosing 2 cards.
 If cards match, a new F1 logo will take appear.
 If cards do not match, they will return face down, and original logo will take its place.
 You will be victorious if you can match all cards before the time runs out.
+Press the RED restart button if you need to start over, or if your time runs out.
 Goodluck!

 ☐ Next Steps: Will add a list of TeamNames that will be crossed out once the selected cards match the Team Name.
 Add difficulty settings that will either increase or decrease the overall timer.
 Adding a high score section that will display the fastest times of previous users.
 Addition of sound effects and/or theme music.